Reah: Face the Unknown: Plot

 The main player is stranded at a human colony base of a planet named Reah which had been set up to investigate an alien artifact.
 The player must return home to reveal their shocking discoveries.

 Development

 Conception

 The game was developed in Poland by LK Avalon and Detalion.
-The Detalion founders had met in the early 1990s while collaborating with Polish developer-publisher LK Avalon, and soon began working on ambitious projects like A.D.
-2044 and Reah: Face the Unknown.
-Around this time, Detalion was known as a developer of surreal, Myst-like games with "phantasmagorical, fantastic worlds".
+The Detalion founders had met in the early 1990s while collaborating with Polish developer-publisher LK Avalon, and soon began working on ambitious projects.
 The game was intentionally designed to be non-violent so as to appeal to a broader range of players.
 The full-time team who worked on Reah and its sequel, Schizm: Mysterious Journey, consisted of six people, though the productions had an extended roster of hired help including actors, text writers, and sound designers.
 Resources were increased in later games due to the industry standards of professional outsourcers, localization and animation studios, while maintaining both quality and low costs.